 There are many ways to use Cretan stitch.
 Here I have added some seed beads to the arms of the stitch.
-I used cotton perle #8 thread to work the main band and then added detached chain stitches in silk thread at the tops of the arms before adding some seed beads.
+I used cotton perle #8 thread to work the main band before adding detached chain stitches in silk thread at the tops of the arms before adding some seed beads.

-You can also work two rows on top of each other .
-This can very effective particularly if you add beads etc to the arms.
+You can also work two rows on top of each other.
+This can be very effective, particularly if you add beads etc to the arms.

-Here another example on crazy quilting worked in rayon ribbon floss.
-Bugle beads are are added alongside the V like shape of the stitch and the arms are topped with 5 detached chain stitches that have a bugle bead in the middle too.
+Here is another example, worked in rayon ribbon floss on crazy quilting.
+I added Bugle beads alongside the V-like shape of the stitch and then topped the arms with 5 detached chain stitches with a bugle bead in the middle too.

-Another way to use Cretan stitch is to work on side of the arms narrower than the other or change the width of the arms to create patterns.
+Another way to use Cretan stitch is to work one side of the arms narrower than the other.
+Or you can change the width of the arms to create patterns.
 This sample comprises two rows of Cretan stitch worked in cotton perle #5 thread.
 I then added novelty beads stitched into the middle of the two rows.

-This last sample is an experiment with novelty yarns and organic type lines.
-From left to right the first thread is a feathery knitting yarn which would work for underwater seascapes and the like.
+This last sample is an experiment with novelty yarns and organic-type lines.
+From left to right, the first thread is a feathery knitting yarn that would work for underwater seascapes and the like.
 For the second one, I used hand-dyed crochet cotton, about the same thickness as cotton perle #5, and the last is boucle yarn.